Connect With Us

 Northern Long-Eared Bat

-The northern long-eared bat has been proposed to be federally listed as an endangered species under the Endangered Species Act.
+The northern long-eared bat is federally listed as a threatened species under the Endangered Species Act.
 Endangered species are animals and plants that are in danger of becoming extinct.
-Identifying, protecting, and restoring endangered and threatened species are primary objectives of the U.S. Fish and Wildlife Service’s endangered species program.
+Threatened species are animals and plants that are likely to become endangered in the foreseeable future.
+Identifying, protecting, and restoring endangered and threatened species is the primary objective of the U.S. Fish and Wildlife Service’s endangered species program.